Orlando food blogger Ricky Ly bites into Morimoto Asia at DISNEY SPRINGS®.

 Orlando's dining scene continues to shine with the arrival of Morimoto Asia.
-The ever innovative and creative Chef Masaharu Morimoto, brings his very first Pan-Asian restaurant to Walt Disney World® Resort at Disney Springs®, an entertainment, dining, and retail district formerly known as Downtown Disney in Orlando, Florida.
+The ever innovative and creative Chef Masaharu Morimoto brings his very first Pan-Asian restaurant to Disney Springs®, the entertainment, dining and retail district at Walt Disney World® Resort.
+Here is what to expect from this unique dining experience.

 His army of cooks is flanked by chef de cuisines from his restaurant group in Asia to ensure the most authentic of dining experiences, staying true to the flavors yet elevating them through Chef Morimoto's unique culinary style.